Galbi, Grilled Korean Short Ribs

 Since temperatures in much of the country continue to blaze in a version of what used to be referred to as ‘Indian Summer’ whose notation was meant to imply extended hot days and temperatures, many folks even beyond the tailgaters are continuing to fire up the grills so I thought it would be a good time to share Galbi one of my favorite Korean BBQ dishes.

-A pricier cut than perhaps the more commonly known thin top sirloin or other type meat strips of Beef Bulgogi as the first Korean BBQ experience, the thinly cut, bone- in rib takes on an almost sweet flavor, in part due to the caramelized flavors of sugars, including pureed Korean pear combined with brown or granulated sugar used in the marinade process.
+A pricier cut than perhaps the more commonly known thin top sirloin or other type meat strips used for Beef Bulgogi, the thinly cut, bone- in rib takes on an almost sweet flavor, in part due to the caramelized flavors of sugars, including pureed Korean pear combined with brown or granulated sugar used in the marinade process.
 You can eat these straight off the grill with your fingers, or you can cut them in half, holding the pieces with chopsticks nibbling your way around the bone.